-Mastodon Peak Loop Trail is a 2.3 mile moderately trafficked loop trail located near Desert Center, CA that features beautiful wild flowers and is good for all skill levels.
+Mastodon Peak Loop Trail is a 2.3 mile moderately trafficked loop trail located near Desert Center, California that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 This is a relatively easy hike.
 Lots of desert plants and flowers to see along with beautiful views.
 On clear days you can see the Salton Sea.
 There is an old mine to explore (only from outside as entrance has been sealed).